Back to articles

 2. Chattanooga, Tennessee

-Why it stands out: Chattanooga was arguably the first true gigabit city in the United States.
-The city-owned EPB Fiber utility began offering 1 Gbps service in 2010 and now offers 10 Gbps residential plans - faster than almost anywhere in the world.
+Chattanooga was probably the first true gigabit city in the U.S. The city-owned EPB Fiber utility started offering 1 Gbps service in 2010 and now has 10 Gbps residential plans—faster than almost anywhere else in the world.

-Gigabit service costs around $67/month through EPB.
-Tennessee has zero state income tax, which dramatically boosts take-home pay for remote workers.
-Chattanooga consistently ranks as one of the top picks in our best states for remote workers guide.
+EPB charges around $67 a month for gigabit service.
+Tennessee doesn't have a state income tax, which is great for remote workers because it means they get to keep more of their paycheck.
+Chattanooga is always one of the top picks in our best states for remote workers guide.

 3. Raleigh, North Carolina